 - Issues faced by women, who are far more likely to care for aging family members, more likely to live in poverty, and more likely to have physical disabilities and certain chronic conditions.

 The Area Plan on Aging is written every four years and updated bi-annually.
-ADS is currently updating the existing plan for 2014 to 2015.
 For more information, visit the Area Plan Update Process webpage.

 Area Plan Archives: